Bellevue Hospital: City reorganization

-In 1902, the administrative Bellevue and Allied Hospitals organization were formed by the city, under president John W. Brannan.
+In 1902, the administrative Bellevue and Allied Hospitals ("B&AH") organization were formed by the city, under president John W. Brannan.
 B&AH also included Gouverneur Hospital, Harlem Hospital, and Fordham Hospital.
-B&AH opened doors to female and black physicians.
+B&AH provided career opportunities to female and black physicians.

 In the midst of a tuberculosis epidemic a year later, the Bellevue Chest Service was founded.

-Bellevue opened the nation's first ambulatory cardiac clinic in 1911, followed by the Western Hemisphere's first ward for metabolic disorders in 1917.
-New York City's Office of the Chief Medical Examiner began on the second floor in 1918.
+Bellevue opened the nation's first ambulatory cardiac clinic in 1911,followed by the Western Hemisphere's first ward for metabolic disorders in 1913.

+New York City's Office of the Chief Medical Examiner began in the R & S Building in 1918.
 German spy and saboteur Fritz Joubert Duquesne escaped the hospital prison ward in 1919 after having feigned paralysis for nearly two years.

-PS 106, the first public school for the emotionally disturbed children located in a public hospital, opened at Bellevue in 1935.
-In 1939, David Margolis began work on nine Work Projects Administration murals in entrance rotunda titled Materials of Relaxation, which were completed in 1941.
-Bellevue became the site of the world's first hospital catastrophe unit the same year; the world's first cardiopulmonary laboratory was established at Bellevue by Andre Cournand and Dickinson Richards a year later, and the nation's first heart failure clinic opened, staffed by Eugene Braunwald, in 1952.
-In 1960.
-New York City's Office of the Chief Medical Examiner moved out of the second floor and into its new building at 520 First Avenue, but still maintained close relations with Bellevue.
-In 1962, Bellevue established the first intensive care unit in a municipal hospital, and in 1964, Bellevue was designated as the stand-by hospital for treatment of visiting presidents, foreign dignitaries, injured members of the city's uniformed services, and United Nations diplomats.
-Bellevue joined the New York City Health and Hospitals Corporation as one of 11 acute care hospitals in 1970.
+In 1935, Public School 106, the first public school for the emotionally disturbed children, opened at Bellevue in 1935.

+From 1937 to 1941, David Margolis and his assistants painted nine Works Progress Administration mural panels in Bellevue's rotunda.
+In 1939, Bellevue established the world's first hospital catastrophe unit.
+In 1940, Andrè Cournand and Dickinson Richards established the world's first cardiopulmonary laboratory at Bellevue.
+In 1952, Bellevue opened the nation's first heart-failure clinic.

+In 1960, the Office of Chief Medical Examiner opened it's new headquarters on 520 First Avenue.
+In1962, Bellevue established the first intensive care unit in a New York City public hospital, and in 1964, Bellevue was designated as the stand-by hospital for treatment of visiting presidents, foreign dignitaries, injured members of the city's uniformed services, and United Nations diplomats.
+In 1970, Bellevue became part of New York City Health and Hospitals Corporation and became it's flagship hospital.

+The former buildings of Bellevue Hospital.
+They were shortly demolished after the "Cube" was completed.